Matthizzone/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*3.
 Build a working prototype of the system.\*\*\*** Do think about the user interface: if someone encountered these bananas somewhere in the wild, would they know how to interact with them?
 Should they know what to expect?

+I think that if someone encountered this device without any introduction or instruction, it would not be obvious what it does.
+However, once the user tries out the joystick and sees the servo rotate, I think it would click.
+This device sets up an expectation that there is a 1-1 correspondence between the rotation of the servo motor and the joystick; however, since the servo is incapable of 360 degree rotation, we were unable to deliver on this expectation.

 **\*\*\*4.
 Document the working prototype in use.\*\*\*** It may be helpful to record a Zoom session where you should the input in one location clearly causing response in another location.